matrodrigues123/color-game/README.md

 ## How to test it

-You can play the game acessing the Github page below.
+You can play the game accessing the Github page below.

 <a href="https://matrodrigues123.github.io/color-game/"><img src="https://image.flaticon.com/icons/png/512/733/733553.png" align="left" height="48" width="48" ></a>